isomerpages/imda-pixel/_documentation/Code Template.md

 Notes:
 * These ```<> </>``` are called HTML tags
 * Content is written between the opening and closing tags ```<h1>Hello World</h1>```
+* There can be multiple HTML tags within a HTML tag, eg. table code above
 * Not all HTML tags need an opening ```<>``` and corresponding closing bracket ```</>```.
 A notable eg is ```<br>```.